-I’m an Assistant Professor at the Department of Cognitive Science and Artificial Intelligence at Tilburg University.
-I’m interested in the (harmful) effects of intelligent systems on our lives; systems that uncover our personal information, monitor and change our behavior, subtly restrict our exposure to information, and treat us unfairly.
+I’m an Assistant Professor at the Department of Cognitive Science and Artificial Intelligence of Tilburg University.
+I work on algorithmic monitoring and auditing as part of the Tilburg Algorithm Observatory, and am interested in the (harmful) effects of intelligent systems on our lives; systems that uncover our personal information, monitor and change our behavior, subtly restrict our exposure to information, and treat us unfairly.

-I recently defended my dissertation “User-centered Security in Natural Language Processing” under the supervision of Grzegorz Chrupała, Eric Postma, and Walter Daelemans.
+I defended my dissertation “User-centered Security in Natural Language Processing” in January 2023, supervised by Grzegorz Chrupała, Eric Postma, and Walter Daelemans.

 I have a multidisciplinary background in humanities and computer science.
 My primary area of expertise is identifying and attempting to subvert (harmful) inferences made through Machine Learning (ML).
 I have mainly worked on adversarial attacks on Deep Learning algorithms trained on language data (Natural Language Processing or NLP), with a focus on privacy and security.
 My work critically analyzes the current, and more distant impact such algorithms have on society.
 I'm a strong advocate of a user-centered, open-source approach to ML, and the automation of society in general.